 The remains of high street chain Clinton Cards are expected to be snapped up by an American greetings card firm later this week.

 Reports have suggested that American Greetings, which has been one of Clinton's biggest suppliers, will take possession of up to 400 stores.
+The chain - which includes Clinton Cards and Birthdays outlets - has approximately 750 stores in the UK, 30 of them in Northern Ireland.

 It is not expected to pay anything to the administrator for the stores, according to the Sunday Times.
 WH Smith and Card Factory - Clinton's biggest direct competitor with 596 shops - were also touted as potential bidders.